aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/gams/mass_spring_gams_4.rst

 .. note::

-   The ``WaveformGAM`` is an example on how to instantiate classes with a name different from the library, as described in :ref:`here <MARTeDataDrivenApplications>`.
+   The ``WaveformGAM`` is an example of how to instantiate classes with a name different from the library name, as described :ref:`here <MARTeDataDrivenApplications>`.

 Running the application
 -----------------------